-- Apple App Store features - to reach the full potential of your app, we highly recommend you to explore in-app purchases, in-app events, custom product pages (to optimize your paid efforts), and product page optimizations (to do A/B testing directly in the App Store)
+- Apple App Store features - to reach the full potential of your app, we highly recommend you explore in-app purchases, in-app events, Custom Product Pages, and Product Page Optimizations (to do A/B testing directly in the App Store)

 - App Analytics - all information on your app performance like impression, conversion rates, product page views, downloads, app usage metrics, and much more can be found here.
 App Store provides detailed metrics with multiple filters that you can use to break down each metric and explore the data.

 - Sales and Trends - to get more information on the financial side of all the apps you manage, you can use subscriptions and sales reports.